How do I let you know of a change of circumstance?

 If you are not sure what you must tell us about, please tell us anyway and we will let you know if it affects your claim.

 If your benefit is overpaid because you didn’t tell us of a change, you will have to pay the money back.
-See How We Deal with Overpayments for more information.
+See How We Deal with Overpayments and our Overpayment Policy [PDF, 0.3MB] for more information.

 We use electronic scanners to check and verify identity documents from all customers applying to access council services.
 We will scan documents with a product called Trust ID.